michaelnordmeyer/michaelnordmeyer.github.io/_posts/2018-05-25-icloud-email-address-change-merge-move-delete.md

 There may be very old accounts (mac.com or me.com), where your Apple ID is your self-chosen username.
 Then you might have a chance.
 But if you change the username, you have to use an @iCloud.com email address for the new user name.

-Deleting an iCloud email account wasn't possible in the past but has been [made available by Apple](https://support.apple.com/en-us/HT208504) in May of 2018 to support the [European General Data Protection Regulation (GDPR)](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).
+Deleting an iCloud email account wasn't possible in the past, but has been [made available by Apple](https://support.apple.com/en-us/HT208504) in May of 2018 to support the [European General Data Protection Regulation (GDPR)](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).
 This is mandatory for users in Europe, but Apple thankfully implemented those features for users world-wide.

 Deleting an iCloud account would mean a user cannot login anymore and purchased items like movies, TV shows, eBooks and apps for iOS and macOS wouldn’t be accessible anymore as well.
 A deleted iCloud email address cannot be reused by anyone, even by yourself.

 ## Changing an iCloud Email Alias

 You can [delete and recreate an iCloud email alias](https://support.apple.com/kb/PH2622), but you have to use the same account to which the alias belongs to.
 Between deletion and recreation is a seven-day delay.

+If you delete an old me.com or mac.com alias, it cannot be recreated.
+Only icloud.com aliases can be recreated.

 ## Moving an iCloud Email Alias to a Different Account